 Fertile topsoil to produce healthy food is one of the big challenges this world is facing.
 Agricultural lands are getting depleted, artificial fertilizers are necessary to grow crops.

 The problem with Artificial fertilizers is that they grow the plant, but that’s it.
-It looks like a healthy plant, yet it lacks a lot of nutrients compared if it would have been grown in healthy soil.
+It looks like a healthy plant, yet it lacks a lot of nutrients compared to if it would have been grown in healthy soil.

 Rainforests are cut because this soil is extremely fertile.
-But as we all know, cutting our rainforests for intensive agricultural purpose is madness.
+But as we all know, cutting our rainforests for intensive agricultural purposes is madness.
 Yet there are so many edible tree products to find in the rainforest, it is just a question of adapting.
-The main reason I started this blog, to make people aware it is possible to eat dishes from tree products.
+The main reason I started this blog, is to make people aware it is possible to eat dishes from tree products.

 Although Treetarian focusses on 100% tree products, agroforestry is the way to feed a large population in a sustainable way.
 Agroforestry is combining trees with more traditions in agriculture.
 Agroforestry produces healthy soil also for more traditional crops.
 Shading from trees can prevent crop loss during extreme heat.

-Another big threat to the worlds fertile topsoil is the growth of deserts.
+Another big threat to the world’s fertile topsoil is the growth of deserts.
 Deserts have been growing at a rapid rate.
 Sand is consuming agricultural land.
 A lot of initiatives are taken to combat the growth of deserts.
 Again, trees are the solution to combat this menace.
 Root structures and shading for lower growing plants are tools to combat desert growth and secure food sources for people who live there.